theoutfield/sc_sncn_motorcontrol/test_homing/README.md

 Read back actual velocity of the motor.
 Read more at [module_ctrl_loops][module_ctrl_loops] or [module_blocks][module_blocks].

+**IFM_TILE**
-\b IFM_TILE (3 by default): It executes the server side functions, controlling the interfaces.
+This tile (3 by default) executes the server side functions, controlling the interfaces.
 These functions need access to the Interface Module (IFM), just the tile that provides access to the IFM ports can run these functions.

 ```
 	on stdcore[IFM_TILE]: